chain4travel/camino-docs/docs/apis/magellan.md

 ### Versioning

-Starting with version 2, the API paths will be prefixed by a version tag, e.g. `http://localhost:8080/v2`.
+Starting with API version 2, the request paths will be prefixed by a version tag, e.g. `http://localhost:8080/v2`.

 The current version of the API is version 2.
-The [Legacy API](ortelius.md#legacy-api) documentation has information about using the v1 API.
+The [Legacy API](magellan.md#legacy-api) documentation has information about using the v1 API.

 ### Data Types